Broomfields/Love2D-Chess/README.md

 ## Roadmap

+- [ ] Complete rendering to work for resizing, multiple screen modes, and refreshing.
+- [ ] Change from direct adding pieces to fixed positions over to using profiles so chess notation can be used to place pieces in different start places for different scenarios/modes.
+- [ ] Fix piece asset rendering.
 - [ ] Implement basic chess rules (complete).
 - [ ] Add check and checkmate detection.
 - [ ] Highlight valid moves for selected pieces.